Building an Address and Coordinates Field Plugin

 <!-- ... -->

-We'll use the new Fetch API to make the API request to OpenStreetMap.
+We'll use the new Fetch API to make the API request to (opens in a new window) OpenStreetMap (opens in a new window) .

 <script setup lang="ts">